- Coroner/Public Administrator

 The Coroner’s Office was established on May 2, 1893.
-On January 4, 1999, the Coroner’s Office consolidated with the Riverside County Sheriff’s Department, becoming the 42nd county in the state to consolidate the Coroner’s Office with the Sheriff’s Office.
+On January 4, 1999, the Coroner’s Office consolidated with the Riverside County Sheriff’s Office, becoming the 42nd county in the state to consolidate the Coroner’s Office with the Sheriff’s Office.

 The Coroner investigates and reports on all violent, sudden or unusual deaths of persons within the County as established by California law.

 In the State of California there are five manners, or classifications, of deaths: